H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: Two simple interpolation inequalities in cubes

 Finally, for $u\in C^{2}([0,1]^n)$, denote $x=(x_1,x')\in\R\times\R^{n-1}$.
 Using \eqref{5.2} with $n=1$ for every $x'$, we get

 Since the same inequality holds for the partial derivatives with respect to each variable $x_k$ instead of $x_1$, adding up the inequalities we conclude \eqref{5.2}. \end{proof}

 We also use Nash's interpolation inequality, which will allow us to replace the $L^2$ norm of $u$ by the square of its $L^1$ norm in \eqref{5.2}, when $p=2$.
-The following provides an elementary proof of it.
+We provide an elementary proof of it.

 \begin{proposition} Let $Q=(0,1)^n\subset \R^n$, $p\ge 1$, and $u\in C^{2}(\overline Q)$.

 Then, for every $\tilde\ep\in (0,1)$,

 where $C_p$ is a constant depending only on $n$ and $p$. \end{proposition}